kanisterio/kanister/docs/tutorials/tutorial_with_repositoryserver.rst

 Using Kopia Repository Server as Data Mover in Blueprint
 ********************************************************

 This tutorial will demonstrate the use of Kopia to copy/restore backups to a kopia repository.
-We will be using kanister functions that use Kopia repository Server as datamover in the blueprint.
+We will be using kanister functions that use Kopia repository Server as data mover in the blueprint.
 For more documentation on kanister functions and blueprints see :ref:`architecture` , :ref:`kanister functions<functions>` respectively